chenllliang/MLS/README.md

 ## Preprocess

-We have prepared a pre-processed binary data of IWSLT14 DE-EN in the databin folder (unzip in ../databin/ folder, you can jump to next section then) .
+We have prepared a pre-processed binary data of IWSLT14 DE-EN in the ../databin folder (unzip it and put the two unzipped folders under ../databin/, you can jump to next section then) .

 If you plan to try your own dataset.
 You may refer to this [script](https://github.com/chenllliang/MLS/blob/main/scripts/preprocess.sh) for preprocessing and parameter setting.